Can A Refrigerator Be Transported On Its Side Or Back?

 Moving The Fridge

 Moving a fridge is no easy task.
-For this reason, use a dolly to get the fridge from point A to point B. If circumstances allow it, have someone help you move your appliance to the back of your pickup truck.
+For this reason, use a dolly to get the fridge from point A to point B.

 Of course, if you have to do this yourself, loading a refrigerator on a truck will take some strength.